-- Eligible program customers include Governments (federal, municipal, public education institutions, public utilities, and other public institutions), residential property owners, condominium associations, businesses, non-profits, electric utilities, and EVSE equipment providers. - Please Note: If the program customer is not the landowner, the landowner must authorize the application. - Program customers must be in good standing with the Vermont Department of Taxes.
+- Eligible applicants include Governments (federal, municipal, public education institutions, public utilities, and other public institutions), residential property owners, condominium associations, businesses, non-profits, electric utilities, and EVSE equipment providers. - Please Note: If the applicant is not the landowner, the landowner must authorize the application. - Applicants must be in good standing with the Vermont Department of Taxes.

-Sites
+Eligible Sites:

-- A proposed project must be located in detached parking that serves as residential parking for multiunit properties with 3 or more units. - Site must: - Provide residents sufficient and priority access to the charging station to meet their charging needs. - Be designed to account for reasonable proximity to existing infrastructure, while balancing residents' needs. - Provide sufficient daytime and nighttime illumination to operate the charging equipment.
-Have a level and well-maintained surface with parking striping preferred. - Meet ADA or HUD (Housing and Urban Development) accessibility requirements, whichever applies, unless otherwise approved by the EVSE https://mutcd.fhwa.dot.gov/resources/interim\approval/ia13/index.htm.
+- A proposed project must be located in detached parking that serves as residential parking for multiunit properties with three or more units. - Sites must: - Provide residents sufficient and priority access to the charging station to meet their charging needs. - Be designed to account for reasonable proximity to existing infrastructure, while balancing residents' needs. - Provide sufficient daytime and nighttime illumination to operate the charging equipment.
+Have a level and well-maintained surface with parking striping preferred. - Meet ADA or HUD (Housing and Urban Development) accessibility requirements, whichever applies, unless otherwise approved by the EVSE https://mutcd.fhwa.dot.gov/resources/interim_approval/ia13/index.htm.